-ON September 27 1986 Lloyd Honeyghan sealed his place amongs the very best of British by delivering one of the most impressive and important wins in history from a British fighter on the road.
+ON September 27 1986 Lloyd Honeyghan sealed his place among the very best of British by delivering one of the most impressive and important wins in history from a Brit fighter on the road.

 His opponent was Donald Curry, the huge favourite with an unblemished 25-0 record – which was valued by the bookmakers at a much higher stock than Honeyghan’s own perfect 27-0 record.
 At stake were Curry’s WBC, WBA and IBF welterweight titles, but perhaps more importantly, the winner would be the undoubted, undisputed champion.